fanoframework/fano-jwt/README.md

 ### Setup Authorization header in Apache
 By default, Apache will not pass `Authorization` header to our reverse-proxied application.
-Edit `/etc/apache2/sites-available/jwt.fano.conf` (if in Debian-based dsitrubution) and add following line inside `VirtualHost` tag.
+Edit `/etc/apache2/sites-available/jwt.fano.conf` (if in Debian-based Linux) and add following line inside `VirtualHost` tag.
 ```
 <IfModule mod_rewrite.c>